Tiny nostrils? It’s okay. You’re in a safe space.

 How Does it Compare to Breathe Right Strips

-This means it can only pull open your nose so much before the force cause the adhesive to pull away.
+This means it can only pull open your nose so much before the force causes the adhesive to pull away.

 While the Intake also uses adhesive, the way it’s designed allows it to pull open the nose far more with no risk of peeling off.